 But continents are as temporary as the oceans.
 Pangea broke apart, and 60 million year ago the Atlantic ocean appeared.
 (In mythology, Atlas was the son of Iapetus.)
 The break-up was accompanied by vigorous volcanism, the remnants of which are still visible on Skye, the Cave of Fingal, and of course the world famous Giants Causeway.
 This time, the Isle of Lewis ended up on the opposite time to the previous cycle, on the eastern shore.
 Mammals had by now replaced the dinosaurs of Pangea and the world was finally becoming recognizable.
 The rock that had formed 50 km deep had again re-surfaced.
 The ice ages caused more erosion, by the scraping of the thick moving glaciers, but this too passed.
 And finally, people came and hewed at the stone to build Calanais.
 It must have been back-breaking work: the gneiss is incredibly hard, as it had to be to survive for 3 billion year.
-The migrant humanity build their monuments out of rock that had traveled far, wide and deep, two refugees thrown together at the rim of the world.
+The migrant humanity build their monuments out of rock that had traveled far, wide and deep, two travelers thrown together at the rim of the world.